chamburr/wyvor/CONTRIBUTING.md

 Please follow these guidelines related to submitting a pull request.

-- The `master` branch is a snapshot of the latest stable release.
-Please do not make pull requests against the `master` branch, use the `dev` branch instead.
+- The `main` branch is a snapshot of the latest stable release.
+Please do not make pull requests against the `main` branch, use the `dev` branch instead.
 - Always format your code with `scripts/format.sh` and make sure `scripts/lint.sh` returns no warnings or errors before opening a pull request.
 - Follow our commit conventions below.
 For subsequent commits to the pull request, it is okay not to